RETIRING IN MEXICO: WHAT AMERICANS ACTUALLY NEED TO KNOW IN 2026

 THE PRIVATE HOSPITAL SYSTEM Mexico City, Guadalajara, Monterrey, and several other major cities have private hospitals that meet international standards by any meaningful measure.
 ABC Medical Center (the American-British Cowdray Medical Center) is the benchmark in Mexico.
 It holds Joint Commission International accreditation, employs English-speaking consultants across every major specialty, and has facilities comparable to leading private hospitals in the US or UK.
 Médica Sur and Hospital Ángeles are also widely used and trusted by the expat community.

 You pay for private care in Mexico in one of two ways: through private health insurance (which most expats carry), or out of pocket.
 Out-of-pocket costs are dramatically lower than their US equivalents.
-A GP consultation typically costs $30 to $60 USD.
-A specialist appointment runs $50 to $120 USD.
-Even significant procedures cost a fraction of what they would without insurance in the US.
+A GP consultation typically costs $45 to $80 USD.

 International health insurance is also an option and makes sense for retirees who divide their time between Mexico and the US, since it covers both countries.
 These policies cost more than Mexican-only policies but offer greater flexibility.